nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 This PageProvider will return a `DocumentModelList` ordered in the same order as a StringList field.

 > [!NOTE]
-> This is the upgrade of a very old PageProvider.
-Notice it is easy to now to get the same result with just some JS Automation.
+> This is the upgrade of a very old PageProvider, coded even before Nuxeo WebUI existed.
+Notice it is now easy to get the same result with, for example, just some JS Automation.
-> We keeop it here as an example of use.
+> We keep it here as an example of use.

 ### Usage